Step 1, Alternative Twelve Steps

 With this formulation of Step One, you can "own" the problem, but you also have an extra tool for fine-tuning.

-Step One is here expressed in terms of the difference between what you want to be, and what you do.
-This is an incentive to not just get away with a blanket statement about who you are, but also pay attention to how acute the situation is at the present moment.
-So you can acknowledge that you have a predisposition, but also feel good about making progress (when there is less of a difference between the two).
+Step One is described in terms of the difference between what you want to be and what you do.
+This is different from making a blanket statement about who you are.
+It is not that you are by nature a stuck person; it is that you are stuck at the present moment.
+So you can acknowledge that you have a predisposition, but also feel good about making progress (when there is less of a difference between who you want to be and what you do).

 The spirit of the first step